 Where fixed wall mounts are (as the name states) fixed at a set angle, tilted wall mounts offer vertical angle adjustment, which allows you to change the viewing position.
 The one potential downside to this is that it requires your TV to be a bit farther from the wall in order to provide space for tilting.
 That usually means at least two inches of space, while fixed wall mounts allow your TV to be nearly flush with your walls.

-Aside from the clean aesthetic, tilted wall mounts allow for varying degrees of vertical adjustment.
+Aside from the clean aesthetic, a tilted wall mount allows for varying degrees of vertical adjustment.
 This is optimal if your TV is placed above the optimal viewing level, allowing you to tilt the screen down to prevent neck strain while you’re watching your favorite shows.
 The angle adjustment can also come in handy if you’re dealing with any glare or screen reflections from room lights or open windows without blinds.

 Figuring out the right angle for tilting starts with figuring out the viewing height of your TV.
 Ideally, your TV should be high enough such that the exact center of the screen is at eye level when you are sitting down.
 That works fine if it’s just you watching TV, but that’s not exactly feasible if you have multiple people watching one screen.
 When you can’t achieve the “ideal” height, you have to compromise and find a comfortable medium for everyone.